puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 # Configure Microsoft Edge

-Use the following information to configure Microsoft Edge on your Windows and Mac devices.
+Use the following information to configure Microsoft Edge policy settings on your Windows and Mac devices.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

 ## Configure Microsoft Edge on Windows

-You can use group policy objects (GPO) to configure Microsoft Edge and managed Microsoft Edge updates on all versions of Windows.
-You can also provision policy through the registry for Windows devices that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management.
+You can use group policy objects (GPO) to configure policy settings for Microsoft Edge and managed Microsoft Edge updates on all versions of Windows.
+You can also provision policy through the registry for Windows devices that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management in Intune.

+You can use Active Directory Group Policy to configure Microsoft Edge policy settings if you want to set policy at the domain level.
+If you want to configure policy on individual computers, you can apply policy using the Local Group Policy Editor on the target computer.

-Microsoft Edge supports mandatory and recommended policies.
+Microsoft Edge supports both mandatory and recommended policies.
 Mandatory policies override user preferences and prevents the user from changing it, while recommended policy provide a default setting that may be overridden by the user.
 Most policies are mandatory only; a subset are mandatory and recommended.
-If both versions of a policy are set, the mandatory one takes precedence.
+If both versions of a policy are set, the mandatory setting takes precedence.

 >[!TIP]
 > You can use Microsoft Intune to configure Microsoft Edge policy settings.
 For more information, see [Configure Microsoft Edge using Microsoft Intune](configure-edge-with-intune.md).

-Microsoft Edge has two administrative templates:
+There are two administrative templates for Microsoft Edge, both of which can be applied either at the computer or Active Directory domain level:

 - *msedge.admx* to [configure Microsoft Edge settings](microsoft-edge-policies.md)
 - *msedgeupdate.admx* to [manage Microsoft Edge updates](microsoft-edge-update-policies.md).